U.S. History: African American, 20th century Cultural History, History of Death in America, American Popular Music

 Professor Smith has done numerous interviews for National Public Radio, C-Span, and the BBC as well as public lectures at the Rock and Roll Hall of Fame, the Berklee College of Music, and the National Funeral Directors Association Annual Meeting.
 She has also contributed to various public history projects including the film Rachel Carson’s Silent Spring for the American Experience series on PBS, and the series, I’ll Make Me A World: African American Arts in the Twentieth Century, from Blackside Productions.

-Professor Smith is currently on leave with a research fellowship from the National Endowment for the Humanities to work on her new book project tentatively titled, The “Happy Am I” Preacher: The Extraordinary Life and Times of Elder Lightfoot Solomon Michaux.
+Professor Smith is currently working on her new book project tentatively titled, The “Happy Am I” Preacher: The Extraordinary Life and Times of Elder Lightfoot Solomon Michaux.

 To Serve the Living: Funeral Directors and the African American Way of Death (The Belknap Press of Harvard University Press, 2010).